Kallakudi demonstration

-The Kallakudi demonstration was organised by the Dravida Munnetra Kazhagam (DMK) on 15 July 1953 in Kallakudi in the erstwhile Tiruchirappalli district against naming the place as Dalmiapuram.
+The Kallakudi demonstration was organised by the Dravida Munnetra Kazhagam (DMK) on 15 July 1953 in Kallakudi, Tiruchirappalli district against naming the place as Dalmiapuram.
 Ramakrishna Dalmia, a businessman from Bihar, established a cement factory in Kallakudi and the place was renamed Dalmiapuram on his request.
 DMK opposed the move as a suppression of South Indians by North India.
 It was the first notable demonstration by M Karunanidhi, the five-time Chief Minister of Tamil Nadu and his party, the DMK.
 The DMK party blocked passenger trains during the protest.

 The police opened fire on the demonstration killing two civilians and injuring 16 others.
-Twelve policemen were injured, including The Deputy Superindent of Police and the Circle Inspector and ten other constables.
+Twelve policemen were injured, including The Deputy Superintendent of Police and the Circle Inspector and ten other constables.
 The demonstration was the first notable demonstration by DMK and for M Karunanidhi who would go on to become the five-time Chief Minister of Tamil Nadu.

 The government ordered an open judicial enquiry into the incident headed by the District Magistrate of Madurai and the Principal Subordinate Judge of Tuticorin.
-The judicial enquiries and later court proceedings lead to Karunanidhi and the four others arrested getting sentenced to five months in prison and a fine of 35 Rupees on each.
+The judicial enquiries and later court proceedings led to Karunanidhi and the four others arrested getting sentenced to five months in prison and a fine of 35 Rupees on each.
 The demonstration was a part of Anti-Hindi agitations of Tamil Nadu, which has lasting political impact on Tamil Nadu.

 Background

 The Dravida Munnetra Kazhagam (DMK) party under the leadership of Anna, wanted to launch a demonstration against the ruling Congress Party for three reasons.
-First, it was against the Hindi policies imposed by Rajaji, the then Chief Minister of Tamil Nadu, and the plan was to demonstrate outside his house.
+First, it was against the Hindi policies imposed by C. Rajagopalachari, the then Chief Minister of Tamil Nadu, and the plan was to demonstrate outside his house.
 Second, the party wanted to protest against Nehru who called Tamilians as "nonsense".
 The third reason was to oppose the request made by industrialist Ramakrishna Dalmia who established cement factory in Kallakudi and wanted to rename it as Dalmiapuram.
 In Annadurai's own words, "I am sending a brother to the war against educational programme and another one to the Kallakudi battlefield".
 Ramakrishna Dalmia, 46-year-old, who inherited a sugar mill in Bihar, started two cement industries, one each in Bihar and Kallakudi.
 He was challenging the Associated Cement Companies (ACC), by importing foreign machinery.
 While the industry at Rohat Nagar in Bihar was started without any issue, he faced opposition in Kallakudi against naming the place as Dalmiapuram.